Three Summer Grilling Dry Rubs

 There’s also no grinding involved.
 Just take all the spices and stir them up.
 It takes maybe three minutes to mix up a batch!

 I loved all of these, but I really liked the 5 C’s rub.
-It gave the chicken a really bright flavor that was very unique.
+It gave the pork a really bright flavor that was very unique.

 These rubs will all keep for a month or two without losing much flavor.
 I keep mine in plastic bags, but if you had a few airtight containers, they would keep even better.